CS2102-2021-S1-08/CS2102_2021_S1_08/docs/Preliminary_Constraints.md

 2. An account must consist of username and password
 3. A User is either a Pet Owner, or Care Taker, or both
     - Covering + Overlap constraint on ISA hierarchy
-4. A User must contain a profile
+4. A User must consist of a name and profile

 ## Pet